 In fact, by travelling, you’ll notice that Spanish is arguably one of the most beautiful languages in the world.
 There’s a reason Hispanic music is so famous across the globe.

 There’s a certain enjoyment that comes with speaking Spanish.
 Whether you’re just starting out or already know a bit, most people will agree that speaking Spanish is really enjoyable.

 Why learn a difficult language when you can learn an easy one?

 With similar roots in terms of vocabulary, Spanish can be quite simple for an English speaker to learn (as opposed to say Russian or Chinese).

 Over half of English vocabulary has similar roots to Spanish vocabulary.
 That’s because over half of English words are from Latin or French.
-Since most Spanish and French words are of Latin origin, too, this means that there is a high degree of lexical similarity in comparison to other languages.
+Since most Spanish words are of Latin origin, too, this means that there is a high degree of lexical similarity in comparison to other languages.